No Results in Your Job Search? Check Your Entire Google History

 If anything you’ve found looks like it might arouse concerns, dig into it further to find out if you can delete it. executive resume digital identityIf it’s an old blog post, you may be able to remove it, but if it’s posted on social media, all bets are off.

-Your Twitter Tweets or Instagram posts, might have been shared in a screenshot, even if you took them down (older Tweets were even cataloged in the Library of Congress!).
+Your Instagram or X posts might have been shared in a screenshot, even if you took them down.
 In some instances, your carefully deleted Facebook posts can still show up to haunt you.

 You may be best off deactivating or trimming these social media accounts, especially if they reference volatile political opinions or other polarizing conversations.
-Employers CAN read plenty into your online activities!
+Don’t count on employers to ignore these activities.

 If you’re involved in any type of legal activity or you’ve been featured in the news, you may need deep pockets to remove this information.
 Some online news articles and posts are best handled with an attorney experienced in defamation cases.
 You can also ask individual website owners to remove negative information.